Risperidone: Pharmacodynamics

+Risperidone’s atypicality is relatively strong in terms of its binding preference for 5-HT2A receptors over dopamine D2 receptors.
+However, clozapine is generally considered stronger in this regard.
+Clozapine differs in that it has lower overall receptor affinity compared to some other atypical antipsychotics, but still maintains an approximate 4-fold higher affinity for 5-HT2A receptors relative to D2 receptors.

+Among three atypical antipsychotics often noted for significant 5-HT2A receptor blockade (risperidone, olanzapine, and clozapine), risperidone shows the highest degree of receptor occupancy in a dose-dependent comparison.
+At approximately 20 mg risperidone and 6 mg olanzapine, reported receptor occupancies are around 93–95%, respectively.
+Clozapine ranks third when compared using chlorpromazine equivalents.

 Voltage-gated sodium channels: Because it accumulates in synaptic vesicles, Risperidone inhibits voltage-gated sodium channels at clinically used concentrations.

 Pharmacokinetics

 Risperidone undergoes hepatic metabolism and renal excretion.
 Lower doses are recommended for patients with severe liver and kidney disease.
 The active metabolite of risperidone, paliperidone, is also used as an antipsychotic.